 HCD proposes to renumber existing item 2 to item 1 and amend the EV ready requirements for parking spaces with receptacles to further delineate for hotels/motels and multifamily parking facilities.
 There is no anticipated fiscal impact for renumbering.
 HCD proposes to amend the requirement for low power Level 2 EV charging receptacles from 25 percent of parking spaces to 40 percent.
-The mandatory percentages identified in this section are minimum percentages and does not prohibit installation of receptacles exceeding the identified "40 percent."
-The use of minimum standards is addressed in section 101.7 noting that the CALGreen Code is intended to set mandatory minimum Green Building Standards.
-This practice also applies to other sections of this rulemaking where a percentage is identified, but not preceded by "at least" or "a minimum of."
 HCD specifies that the receptacles be located where assigned parking is provided.
-HCD also proposes to require EV charging receptacles in multifamily parking facilities with a dedicated branch circuit connected to the dwelling unit's electric panel, unless determined as infeasible by the project designer or builder and with concurrence by the local enforcing agency.
-This allows the builder to determine if direct connection of the branch circuit for the EV charging receptacle to a dwelling unit panel is or is not feasible.
-HCD proposes to require specified 208/240-volt EV charging receptacle configurations to provide designer guidance and encourage standardization of installations.
+HCD proposes to require EV charging receptacles in multifamily parking facilities with a dedicated branch circuit connected to the dwelling unit's electric service panel, where feasible.
+HCD proposes to require specified 208/240-volt EV charging receptacle configurations.